 v25.
 Those who follow Jesus come from the Old Testament "holy land" - a significant point.

-We all need to belong to something, something bigger than ourselves.
-It gives us a sense of identity, personhood, meaning in an often meaningless world.
 There was a time when most people in the West were church members, but ever since the industrial revolution, people have drifted and sought meaning elsewhere.
-Since the late 1960's, we have increasingly looked to other "gods" for meaning.
+Since the late 1960's, many in the affluent West have increasingly looked to other "gods" for meaning.
 Today young people are more likely to want to surf cyberspace than sit in church.
 Even where there is a desire to touch "otherness", it is usually the mysterious energy of mother earth, or Eastern religions.
-It seems that the crystal is more powerful than the cross.
+It seems that the crystal is more powerful than the cross these days.

 Yet, this has always been so.
 It was no different for Jesus in his day.
 Signs and wonders will always attract "large crowds", but belonging to Jesus will be left to the one or two who look for a kingdom not of this world, and who see in Jesus the beginning and end of everything.
-Only they will leave their nets and boats and follow (belong) to him.
+Only they will leave their nets and follow him.

 1. Why would Jesus return to Galilee after the arrest of John?